realparmesan/doggo-breading-site/content/english/pages/privacy-policy.md

 Effective Date: 2023-12-14

-Thank you for visiting Mahia Pups.
+Thank you for visiting Kabana Kennels.
 This Privacy Policy outlines how we collect, use, and protect your personal information when you use our website.

 ## Information We Collect
 Contact Form: When you use the contact form on our website to inquire about purchasing dogs, we collect the following information: